Win Free Meds

 Signs of an Allergic Reaction

 Although rare, some headaches could be linked to an allergic reaction.
 If you notice symptoms like rash, facial or throat swelling, or trouble breathing along with the headache, seek emergency care immediately.
+These may be signs of a serious reaction that requires urgent treatment.

 Preventing Headaches Going Forward